-- High Tier: Service members who scores 21 or higher will be presumed to need a full-time caregiver who provides 40 hours of personal care per week.
+High Tier: Service member who scores 21 or higher will be presumed to need a full-time caregiver who provides 40 hours of personal care per week.

-- Medium Tier: Service members who scores 13-20 will be presumed to require 25 hours per week of caregiver assistance.
+Medium Tier: Service member who scores 13-20 will be presumed to require 25 hours per week of caregiver assistance.

-- Low Tier: Service members who scores 1-12 will be presumed to require 10 hours per week of caregiver assistance.
+Low Tier: Service member who scores 1-12 will be presumed to require 10 hours per week of caregiver assistance.